THE WOUNDED POACHER

 Mysteries: THE MYSTERY OF THE WINKING JUDGE and THE SECRET OF

 THE MOUNTAIN OF THE MOON.
-Both visits feature a mysterious
+Both visits feature the mysterious

-mountain called Knocknarea which has an ancient cairn on top said to
+mountain, Knocknarea which has an ancient cairn at the top.
+Said to be

-be the grave of the legendary Queen Maeve.
-It is right outside Sligo
+the grave of the legendary Queen Maeve, it is located just outside

-Town.
-You can easily climb it-- rugged at the top but very safe.
-Now
+Sligo Town.
+You can easily climb it as it is very safe.
+However, the

-the top of the mountain, which is flat, is a different story-- lots of
+summiot of the mountain, which is flat, is a different story.
+There are

-as preservationists have wisely pointed out it will eventually flatten it.
+permitted.
+Preservationists have wisely pointed out it would

 When Liffey and her father arrive